 Understanding Welsh Places is a collaborative project.
 We are working with a cross-sector group of interested people to shape the content and design of the website.
 These partners come from a range of backgrounds, including place-making, geographical and statistical data, evidence-based policy-making, public engagement and community work.

-- As of summer 2018, we have established the Understanding Welsh Places cross-sector stakeholder group, which includes representatives from Data Cymru, the Welsh Government’s Regeneration Team, the Federation of Small Businesses, WCVA, One Voice Wales, Monmouthshire County Council, Carnegie and the Centre for Local Economic Strategies, as well as a private regeneration consultant, a practising architect and contacts from the Understanding Scottish Places project.
-We have drafted an initial specification for the website’s content and design, and aim to go to tender in the autumn.
-Plans for focus groups with potential users of the site are also underway.
+- In the spring of 2018, we established the Understanding Welsh Places cross-sector stakeholder group, which includes representatives from the Welsh Government’s Regeneration Team, the Federation of Small Businesses, WCVA, One Voice Wales, Monmouthshire County Council, Carnegie UK Trust and the Centre for Local Economic Strategies, as well as a private regeneration consultant, a practising architect and contacts from the Understanding Scottish Places project

 - For more information on the project, contact Elinor Shepley

 - Become a member of the IWA today and help fund important projects that are shaping Wales’ future.
 Join now from just £2.50 a month